willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 Differentiating the members
 If a class is inheriting the properties of another class.
-And if the members of the superclass have the names same as the sub class, to differentiate these variables we use super keyword as shown below. super.variable super.method();
+And if the members of the superclass have the names same as the sub class, to differentiate these variables we use super keyword as shown below. super.variable super.method();<br />

-Sample Code
+**Sample Code**<br />
 This section provides you a program that demonstrates the usage of the super keyword.
 In the given program you have two classes namely Sub_class and Super_class, both have a method named display() with different implementations, and a variable named num with different values.
-We are invoking display() method of both classes and printing the value of the variable num of both classes, here you can observe that we have used super key word to differentiate the members of super class from sub class.
+We are invoking display() method of both classes and printing the value of the variable num of both classes, here you can observe that we have used super key word to differentiate the members of super class from sub class.<br />
-Copy and paste the program in a file with name Sub_class.java. class Super_class{
+Copy and paste the program in a file with name Sub_class.java.<br />
+class Super_class{

    int num = 20;